wpliu25/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
-The data_io.py file contains the code for data input including: loading, normalization, augmentation, and generation of training and validation data sets.
+The data_io.py file contains the code for data input including: loading, augmentation, and generation of training and validation data sets.

 ###Model Architecture and Training Strategy